Important Information for Your Healthcare ProviderTalk with your healthcare provider prior to using this gum if you have:

 (Click Precautions and Warnings With Nicotine Gum to learn more, including information on who should not use the drug.)

-Your initial dose of nicotine gum will depend on how many cigarettes you generally smoke each day.
+Your initial dose of nicotine gum will depend on how soon after waking up you normally smoke your first cigarette of the day.
 The dose is then slowly decreased to gradually reduce your dependence on nicotine.

 Follow the recommended nicotine gum dosing guidelines to improve your chances of successfully quitting smoking.
 As is always the case, do not adjust your dose unless your healthcare provider specifically tells you to do so.